weecology/data-sharing-paper/data_sharing_ms.md

 In addition, these types of files can become obsolete, eventually making it difficult to open the data files at all if the newer versions of the software no longer support the original format [@borer2009; @strasser2011; @strasser2012].

 When naming files you should use descriptive names so that it is easy to keep track of what data they contain [@borer2009; @strasser2011; @strasser2012].
-If you have multiple files name them in a consistent manner to make it easier to automate working with them.
+If you have multiple files, name them in a consistent manner to make it easier to automate working with them.
 You should also avoid spaces in file names, which can cause problems for some software [@borer2009].
 Spaces in file names be avoided by using camel case (e.g, RainAvg) or by separating the words with underscores (e.g., rain_avg).